Production notes

 For researchers, editors, and product teams who inherit instruments and need language for diagnosing option-level problems.

 For learning category-like distinctions, adjacent comparison matters.
-That is why the micro-cases should stay short and contrastive.
+That is why the exercises stay short and contrastive.
 The most direct support is Nate Kornell and Robert Bjork's work on spaced and interleaved induction.
 The retrieval rationale for asking learners to commit before the reveal comes from Henry Roediger and Jeffrey Karpicke.

 Accessibility is treated here as release work, not as a certification claim.
 The page is built to common WCAG 2.2 AA expectations, but coverage is bounded by what is actually tested rather than asserted in the abstract.